data-science-for-biotech/python-course-day2/_episodes/03-style.md

 {: .python}

 *Issues:*
-- missing comments and doc string
+- Missing comments and docstring.

 *With Clear Comments:*
 ~~~python